Getting a Postwar Steam Whistle to Work As it Should

 Check the whistle exit points, both places.

 On this whistle box one exit area had a lot of glue over-run that was bumpy and sound was a little off.
 I filed the angle area back flat, but not too far.
 I don't know how to tune for sound so I didn't do too much.
-But it sounds better to me getting a better air flow over the edge.
+But it sounds better with a better air flow over the edge.

 I usually test the fan/motor alone with jumpers from the track or transformer.
 Connected to the ground from the winding and to the right side bushing connector.
 Hook up jumpers and apply power.
 If all is good you should hear a good whistle.
 If not, fix it before final soldering.